Scaling limits of spatial compartment models for chemical reaction networks: Chemical reactions in multiple compartments

-\begin{remark}[Equivalent formulation] For the dynamics under the above assumption, the following is immediate: In each case ({\bf 1})--({\bf 4}) the spatial two-scale reaction network on time scale $dt$, where Assumption~\ref{ass:generg} holds, satisfies the following condition: for Poisson processes $(Y_k)_{k\in\mathcal K^s_\circ}$, the time change equation~\eqref{eq:T21} has a unique solution, where for all $\underline s_s$
+\begin{remark}[(Equivalent formulation)] For the dynamics under the above assumption, the following is immediate: In each case (1)--(4), the spatial two-scale reaction network on time scale $dt$, where Assumption~\ref{ass:generg} holds, satisfies the following condition: given $(Y_k)_{k\in\mathcal K^s_\circ}$, the time-change equation \eqref{eq:T21} has a unique solution, where for all $\underline s_s$

-and the distribution of $(V_{id})_{i\in\mathcal I, d\in\mathcal D}$ in \eqref{eq:T22b} depends on the parameters $\eta_s, \eta_f$ as follows:
+and the distribution of $(V_{id})_{i\in\mathcal I, d\in\mathcal D}$ in \eqref{eq:T22b} \,depends on the parameters $\eta_s, \eta_f$ as follows:

 \end{remark}